EngineerDanny/CS685-Microbe-Network-Research/Fall-2023/README.md

 Multi-omics integrative method that seeks for common information across different data types through the selection of a subset of molecular features, while discriminating between multiple phenotypic groups.
 DIABLO identifies key molecular features from multi-omics data that are associated with a phenotype of interest, such as disease or response to therapy.

-### 5.
+### 5. Nonlinear machine learning pattern recognition and bacteria-metabolite multilayer network analysis of perturbed gastric microbiome

-Attempts to detect patterns of PPI-related ga strointestinal changes have been made in different studies21,2 2 through linear multidimensional analysis techniques, such as Principal Com- ponent Analysis (PCA) and Multidimensional Scaling (MDS), also called Principal Coordinates Analysis (PCoA)
+Attempts to detect patterns of PPI-related ga strointestinal changes have been made in different studies21,2 2 through linear multidimensional analysis techniques, such as Principal Component Analysis (PCA) and Multidimensional Scaling (MDS), also called Principal Coordinates Analysis (PCoA)
 ![41467_2021_22135_Fig1_HTML](https://github.com/EngineerDanny/CS685-Microbe-Network-Research/assets/47421661/de65e54b-c6ff-4fc8-902b-15178aa2aec9)